essoplerck/dietr/README.md

 $ pip3 install -r requirements.txt
 ```

 This project is build using python version `3.6`.
-To check your python version simply run:
+To check your python version run the following command.

 ```bash
 $ python3 -V